vrenken/EtAlii.Ubigia/Philosophy.md

 >   That is until the first organization breaks the cycle and adds value without todays enormous costs involved.

 ## Why? - Business perspective.
+Of course the effects mentioned in the previous part should be seen from a commercial perspective.
+However, if it is commercially the right choice it doesn't mean it will bea  feasible long-term strategy.
+Especially today's common accepted approach to information storage and exchange is something that can be considered flawed from both a business, societal and environmental point-of-view.
+It just isn't logically to just create new information silo's without understanding that such an approach won't scale in any way.

+Surely there are cloud approaches and data-lakes, but none of them try to approach and solve the problem fundamentally.
+In combination with an increased need for new, better ways of storing and exchanging information for virtual private assistants (the machine-version, not the human one), Machine Learning, any variation of the Digital Twin concept, and even the Internet of Things.
+All of these require more complex information models that are difficult to grasp and therefore even more difficult with the tools that are being mainstream today.

+**_TODO_**

+> :information_source: **_SUMMARY:_**
-- *The Digital Wasteland.*<br/>
+> - *The Digital Wasteland.*<br/>
-  The exponential increase of data silo’s is getting out of control.
+>   The exponential increase of data silo’s is getting out of control.
+>

-- *Our hunger for Next-Gen applications.*<br/>
+> - *Our hunger for Next-Gen applications.*<br/>
-  Virtual Private Assistants, Mixed Reality, Artificial Intelligence, Digital Twin, Internet of Things – they all require a level of information complexity that is difficult to realize/grasp.
+>   Virtual Private Assistants, Mixed Reality, Artificial Intelligence, Digital Twin, Internet of Things – they all require a level of information complexity that is difficult to realize/grasp.
+>

-- *Uncharted business cases.*<br/>
+> - *Uncharted business cases.*<br/>
-  Service Enhancing Technologies, The Future of Work & many more!
+>   Home Automation, Autonomous Vehicle, UAV transport, Covid-19 pushed New ways of working & many more!

 ## How? - Philosophical perspective.
 - *Think out of the box.*<br/>